groussea/sand6py/README.md

 ## Applications

-Successful compilation should generates the following binaries in the `$CMAKE_BUILD_DIR/apps` directory:
+Successful compilation should generate the following binaries in the `apps` subfolder of the `build` directory:

   - `d6` simulation tool
   - `d62vtk` Transform `d6` output to VTK files that can be read with e.g. `paraview`